 They claim that their diets include components that support lean body mass, which will help avoid back disease.

-This might sound like a good idea because Dachshunds are prone to back problems that can cause paralysis, but these diets don't contain anything special to achieve this purpose.
+This might sound like a good idea because Dachshunds are prone to back problems that can cause paralysis, but these diets contain nothing special to achieve this purpose.

 Dachshund owners will be just as successful in preventing back illness as long as they feed their dogs a high-quality small-breed diet and don't allow them to gain weight.